casdoor/casdoor-website/docs/application/config.md

 :::tip

-Note that if you don't want users to access your app using **username/password**, you can switch off the ```Password On``` button, so users can only access app using third party services:
+Note that if you don't want users to access your app using a **username/password**, you can switch off the ```Password On``` button, so users can only access app using third party services:

 ![Password On](/img/PasswordOn.png)